 I'll start off with a highlight of the benefits found in both of the Chase Ink cards:

 Rewards.
-Chase is offering all new sign-ups bonuses ranging from $200 bonus cash back to 70,000 points (equal to $875 when redeemed).
+Chase is offering all new sign-up bonuses ranging from $200 bonus cash back to 50,000 points (equal to $625 when redeemed towards travel through Chase Ultimate Rewards®).
 You will have to make a certain amount of purchases to get these points.

 Earn at least 1% cash back or 1 point per dollar on all purchases.
 Whatever you spend on, you're sure to get rewarded just for using your card.

 Redeem for cash back.
 All cards give you the option to redeem your rewards in the form of cash back, which is cold hard cash which you can earn to offset your business expenses.
 All cards let you redeem your points through the Ultimate Rewards program for a wide variety of rewards including travel without blackout dates or restrictions, merchandise, gift cards, cash or VIP experiences.

 No limit to the amount of cash back or points you can earn.
 The more business expenses you put on your card, the more cash back or points you'll earn, without any maximum cap.

 Free monthly statements and quarterly management reports.
 Your expenses are itemized and categorized to make it easier for you to track your business’ spending.